robert-mccarthy-ca/modern-druid/README.md

     *   **Branding:** Leverage the "Beyond Organic" and "Carbon Negative" story, with a focus on soil health and plant vitality.

 *   **Product Line 2: Industrial & Niche Applications**
-    *   **Construction:** As a lightweight aggregate replacement in biochar-concrete or insulation.
+    *   **Construction:** As a lightweight aggregate replacement in asphalt, concrete or insulation.
     *   **Filtration:** For stormwater management, aquaculture, or on-farm water treatment systems.
     *   **Animal Feed Additive:** As a toxin binder and gut health promotor for livestock (requires specific regulatory approval).
-    *   **Pricing:** Highly variable, but typically commands a significant premium over bulk agricultural biochar.

 #### **Financial Modelling & Strategic Impact**